Skip to content Skip to navigation menu

 Planning & preparation

-• Here we will show you how to lay vinyl tiles with self-adhesive backing and how to ‘dry’ lay carpet floor tiles without adhesive.
+• Here we will show you how to lay vinyl flooring, specifically vinyl tiles with self-adhesive backing, and how to ‘dry’ lay carpet floor tiles without adhesive.
 We will also show you how to cut tiles and how to fit them around obstacles

 • Soft vinyl floor tiles are hard-wearing and relatively simple to lay.
 However, they are not usually recommended for laying over a floor with underfloor heating or a timber floor that has been treated with wood preservative

-• Some vinyl tiles have a peel-off self-adhesive backing, making them easier to lay, whereas other types require you to apply tile adhesive yourself.
+• Some vinyl tiles have a peel-off self-adhesive backing, making them easier to lay, whereas other types require you to apply tile adhesives yourself.
 Carpet tiles are usually laid ‘dry’ without adhesive

 • Tiles must always be laid on a level surface that is clean, dry and smooth with no nails or screws sticking up.
 Thorough surface preparation is key to ensuring a long-lasting and high-quality finish